suba-suresh/Leamington-Spa-Adventures/README.md

 As a solo developer who was learning a lot during development, I faced challenges in estimating the time required for each tasks, bugs and only had a basic concept of what I would create.
 Therefore, I kept things simple and focused on achievable goals.
 As the project grew, I was able to add more advanced features and group user stories are meant to mark significant points in time in terms of project completion.

-To keep track of progress, I used a kanban board divided into following sections: "to do", "in progress" "done",  and "bugs" that allowed to visualize all tasks and prioritize next steps.
+To keep track of progress, I used a kanban board divided into following sections: "to do", "in progress" "done",  and "bugs" that allowed to visualize all tasks and prioritize next steps.[Click here](https://github.com/users/suba-suresh/projects/4/views/1)

 By using agile methodology, I was able to stay organized and focused on delivering the most important features, while also allowing flexibility for future development